PercivalZhang/LPDoge/README.md

-# Contract Helper
+# Demo

-Help to interact with Ether Contract
+How to get user LP farming details in PancakeSwap